IBM/lunchpail/README.md

 ### Submitting Example Runs

 Test Run resource specs are located in [tests/runs](tests/runs).
-If you can to stand them all up, you can use `./tests/kind/deploy-tests.sh`.
+To stand them all up, you can use `./tests/kind/deploy-tests.sh`.
 Or you can individually `kubectl apply -f` particular runs located within the `tests/runs` directory.

 The [`deploy-tests.sh`](./tests/kind/deploy-tests.sh) script is convenient, in that it will also do a `kubectl get --watch` on the